cimug-org/CIMTool/docs/how-to/import-cim-uml.md

 ## Using an EA Project file in CIMTool

 Exporting XMI can be slow.
-An alternative is to directly import an Enterprise Architect project file (`.eap` or `.eapx`) into **CIMTool**.
+An alternative is to directly import an Enterprise Architect project file (`.eap`, `.feap`, `.qea`, etc.) into **CIMTool**.
 This eliminates the need to export anything from EA before importing to CIMTool.

 !!! tip

     Beginning in release 16.x of Enterprise Architect `.eap` and `.eapx` files are only supported in the 32-bit version of EA 16.x.
-If using the 64-bit version and using a release of **CIMTool** prior to 2.1.0 you will need to export your models as `.xmi` and import them into CIMTool to do your profiling.
+If using the 64-bit version of EA and using a release of **CIMTool** prior to 2.1.0 you will need to export your models as `.xmi` and import them into CIMTool to do your profiling.
 If using **CIMTool** 2.1.0 or later then EA 16.x 64-bit `.qea` or `.qeax` project files can be imported and used directly by **CIMTool**.
 For further information refer to EA's [EAP/EAPX File to QEA File Format](https://sparxsystems.com/enterprise_architect_user_guide/16.0/model_exchange/transfereap.html) page for a better understanding of changes in EA 16.x.

 ### File Format Considerations